 Date Written: March 2022

-Using cross-state and intertemporal variation in whether a state’s minimum wage is bound by the federal minimum wage, we provide evidence that minimum wage increases lead firms in minimum wage sensitive industries (i.e., retail, restaurant, and entertainment) to scale down relative to a control group of non-labor-intensive firms.
-This scaling down effect manifests via less total investment, less capital and mergers and acquisitions expenditures, and more negative total asset and establishment growth.
-We find no evidence that minimum wage changes affect research and development and little evidence of any significant effects outside of the most minimum wage sensitive industries.
+Using cross-state and intertemporal variation in whether a state’s minimum wage is bound by the federal minimum wage, we provide evidence that minimum wage increases lead U.S. public firms in minimum wage sensitive industries (i.e., retail, restaurant, and entertainment) to cut capital expenditures.
+These effects are concentrated 1-2 years after the law goes into effect.
+Prior to the minimum wage increase, investment trends are similar across minimum wage sensitive firms in bound versus unbound states and we find little evidence that minimum wage changes affect U.S. public firm investment outside of these industries.

 JEL Classification: G31, G32, G38, J38